research-outcome/LLM-Game-Benchmark/README.md

 We have published the details of this study.
 If you utilize the repository, please cite the publication:
 - Coming soon to arXiv.org and a reputable publication venue.

+If you have any questions, please contact research.explorations at gmail.